-A proposal around incorporation was presented to the Executive and approved.
-The process for constituting as a Charitable Incorporated Organisation was then reactivated and quotes sought for the review of the draft constitution and the preparation of an application to the Charity Commission.
+A proposal around incorporation was presented to the Executive and approved and ratified by members at the November 2017 Membership and Networking meeting.
+The process for constituting as a Charitable Incorporated Organisation was then activated and quotes sought for the review of the draft constitution and the preparation of an application to the Charity Commission.